FlutterAppmakers/Sushi_APP_Flutter_UI/README.md

 ### Sushi App - Flutter UI

-Nice clean Sushi app UI using flutter.Learn how to create Sliver with synchronized tabs, custom animations horizontal and vertical scrolling, and more.
+Nice clean Sushi app UI using Flutter.
+Learn how to create Sliver with synchronized tabs, custom animations horizontal and vertical scrolling, and more.

 [Watch it on YouTube](https://youtu.be/qYQkCziijeE)